Adaptive Programs

 To qualify for an Access Pass, individuals must provide documentation confirming a permanent disability.
 The following types of documentation are accepted:

-A referral letter from an established agency, association, or group home whose mandate is to support persons with a permanent disability.
-The referral letter must include the following details:
+- A referral letter from an established agency, association or group home whose mandate is to support persons with a permanent disability.

 Additionally, the approval of the Community Recreation Coordinator is required prior to purchasing an access pass.